cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: Education cannot simply be a prelude to a career.
 |
 | put stock in
-| Definition: [often with negative] have a specific amount of belief or faith in
+| Definition: [often with negative] have a specific amount of belief or faith in.
 | Usage: I don’t put much stock in traditional Chinese medicine.
 |
 | in (or out of) stock
-| Definition: (of goods) available (or unavailable) for immediate sale in store
+| Definition: (of goods) available (or unavailable) for immediate sale in store.
 | Usage: The new Iphone8 is out of stock at the present.
 |
 | on the stocks